With our premium Chart widget, you can place a variety of charts on your page. You can import the data from a CSV file, a URL or add it manually.

 The first thing you should do is set a data source for your Chart widget.
 You can do this by opening the Data tab in your Settings pane.

-- Click the Downward arrow in the top right corner to open the Context menu.
+- Click the More options button in the top right corner of your widget to open the Context menu.

 - Click Settings.